maxistar/tonwalletapp/readme.md

 ### Kotlin Multiplatform

-The initial plan for this contest was to provide also ios application using Kotlin Multiplatform but this plan was too ambitious.
+The initial plan for this contest was to provide also iOS application using Kotlin Multiplatform but this plan was too ambitious.
 The implementation of ios application will be done as a follow up stage.

 ### Gomobile vs Android Native Code

-Golang is being compiled into native android code but can potentially create unecessary overhead.
+Golang is being compiled into native android code but can potentially create not necessary overhead.
 The application is created the way that golang code can be easily replaced with C/C++ implementation in the future.

 ### Merkle Proof